What To Expect During ACL Surgery Recovery

 This phase typically takes place between 2-6 weeks after ACL reconstruction surgery.
-At this point after surgery patients are still using ice (cryotherapy) to keep swelling minimized and promote soft tissue healing.
+At this point in a patient’s torn ACL recovery time, patients are still using ice (cryotherapy) to keep swelling minimized and promote soft tissue healing.
 If the meniscus was repaired, patients should be able to put their full weight on while using their brace during this stage.
 Other patients can unlock the brace for normal walking without assist devices and demonstrate ability to lock the knee with weight shifted to ACL leg.

 Tests to gauge your progress during this stage include measuring prone heel height difference, supine knee flexion compared to contralateral knee and thigh circumference 10 & 15cm above patella.

 - Exercises during this phase will focus on maintaining full range of motion and patients are encouraged to lock the knee by shifting their weight to the ACL surgery recovery leg so the extension is full and knee if fully locked.

 - Wall slides and heel slides are common exercises and stationary bike workouts are used to increase flexion.
 Once the patient has gained 120 of flexion they can use the box for moderate speed strengthening workouts.

 - As the patient progresses, other exercises in this stage might include wall squats, leg presses and calf raises, swimming, and core strengthening exercises or hip strengthening exercises using a band.

 - Patients will follow-up with their surgeon 3 weeks after surgery to check progress on fully extending the leg, ability to put full weight on the brace, active quad contraction, ability to perform straight leg raise and a minimal amount of less swelling.